Bachelor of Music (BM)

 The pre-screen recording should include the following:

-- BA applicants: A Statement of Purpose (not more than two pages, 12-point type, double-spaced): what are your personal and career goals as a musician?
+- BM applicants: A Statement of Purpose (not more than two pages, 12-point type, double-spaced): what are your personal and career goals as a musician?
 Why do you want this degree and what do you hope to do upon successful completion of this program?
+If you are also considering pursuing a second major or minor at USC please also indicate this in your statement of purpose.
+USC encourages interdisciplinary studies.
 And why, in particular, do you want to study at USC?

 - MM and DMA applicants: A choral ensemble performance of a minimum of 10 minutes and a rehearsal of a minimum of 10 minutes conducted by the applicant, including choral works from several periods and styles, with at least one being a twentieth/twenty-first century composition.
 Although the stated application deadline is December 1, graduate choral applicants are encouraged to submit all materials by November 1 in order to allow greater time for pre-screen processing.